The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's New Beginnings 3 (signed) is estimated to be worth between £5,500 and £8,000.
-This block print artwork, created in 2011, has shown consistent value growth, with an average annual growth rate of 25%.
-This is a rare artwork, having been sold only once at auction, on 9th May 2021.
-The hammer price for this sale was £6,781.
+Damien Hirst's New Beginnings 3 (signed) from 2011, a Block Print, is estimated to be worth between £4,800 and £7,000.
+This artwork has an auction history of one sale on 9th May 2021.
+The hammer price for this sale was £4,800, providing the seller with an average annual growth rate of 3%.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis